 Features like password sharing, tracker blocker, and email masking are greatly missed on the app but, the app does manage to provide most of the basic features.

 - Stores your password locally on your device and syncs it to your profile with the strongest encryption available.

 - Gives instant access to your online accounts, by saving your login credentials automatically.

-- Syncs across all your devices to help you to use whenever you need it.
+- Syncs across all your devices to help you to use them whenever you need them.

 - Enables Multi-Factor Authentication to verify at least two factors before you sign in.
 This keeps your data secure.

 - The software secures one of the strongest encryption algorithms, AES 256.
 This allows only you to decrypt and access your sensitive data.

 - Contains a digital wallet, which helps you to make your online transactions fast, and secure.